KevTiv/Google_Homepage/README.md

 This is a simple HTML google home page.

-Screenshot of the rendered google homepage can be found in the img file.

-**Google_Homepage/img/Screen Shot 2021-04-13 at 4.08.58 PM.png.**

 The index file contains a Gmail, Images, google apps(logo), and icon logo at the top of the page.
 The sign in icon logo redirects to my github (https://github.com/KevTiv).

 The page also contains a Google logo, a search bar and search buttons.
 The search bar and search buttons have a magnifying effect and shadow effect when the cursor hover over them.